 Things may be going really well in your life and you might be in a position where you don’t want anything to change.
-That is the time when things are most likely to change.
-Will you be able to cope with those changes?
+That is exactly the time when things are most likely to change.
+Will you be ready in coping with change that is unexpected?

 You might hate your life and want things to desperately change.
 That is when things are more likely to say the same.